wodby/docker4drupal/README.md

 $conf['memcache_servers'] = array('memcached:11211' => 'default');
 ```

-## SMTP
+## Mailhog

-By default, container with mail catcher included in the bundle.
-It will catch all email sent from PHP container.
-You can view emails by visiting localhost:8002.
+By default, container with mailhog included in the bundle.
+It will catch all email sent from the PHP container.
+You can view emails by visiting its admin UI on localhost:8002.

 ## phpMyAdmin